Easton Neston

-Easton Neston is situated in south Northamptonshire, England.
-Though the village of Easton Neston which was inhabited until around 1500 is now gone, the parish retains the name.
-At the 2011 Census the population of the civil parish remained less than 100 and was included in the town of Towcester.
+Easton Neston is a civil parish and former village in south Northamptonshire, England, north-east of Towcester on the A43 road.

+The village was inhabited until around 1500, while the rural parish now contains the hamlets of Hulcote and Showsley.
+At the 2021 census, the parish had a population of 88, and about 1,800 acre of mainly farmland and woods.

-The villages name means 'Eadstan's farm/settlement' or 'Aethelstan's farm/settlement'.
+The village's name means 'Eadstan's farm/settlement' or 'Aethelstan's farm/settlement'.

-The rural civil parish has a population of about 70 and about 1,800 acre of mainly farmland and woods around the South Northamptonshire communities of Easton Neston House, and the hamlets of Hulcote and Showsley.

-The ecclesiastical parish of Easton Neston is much larger, with a population of approximately 1200.

-Location

-The parish is adjacent to the north-east side of Towcester.
-Showsley can be accessed by a left turn off the A43 road between Northampton and Towcester about half a mile south of the Tiffield and Blisworth junctions.
-Alternatively, it can be approached in the other direction from Shutlanger.
-Hulcote can be accessed by the second left turn of the A43 past the turn for Showsley.
-This turn follows the route of the old A43 prior to the construction of the Towcester by-pass.
-The old route itself was built west of the old road which followed the line of the "Old Road Spinney" marked on Ordnance Survey maps.
-Immediately after turning make a sharp left turn towards Hulcote which is about half a mile at the end of a cul-de-sac.
-The Easton Neston House and Estate are private property and may be periodically open to the public.

 Buildings

 Estate

-Easton Neston House was built for Sir William Fermor (later Lord Leominster ("Lem-ster")) in 1685-1695 and remodelled by Nicholas Hawksmoor, 1700-1702.
-It was built on the site of Easton Nestone village, the main Oxford to Northampton road being re-routed to the west.
-The grounds also have 18th century Stables and a Temple dated 1641.
-There are Entrance Lodges on the old Towcester Road north-west and south-west of the house of about 1822.
+Easton Neston house was built for Sir William Fermor in 1685-1695 and remodelled by Nicholas Hawksmoor, 1700–1702.
+It was built on the site of Easton Neston village and required re-routing the main Oxford to Northampton road to the west.
+The grounds also have 18th century stables and a temple dated 1641.
+There are entrance lodges on the old Towcester Road north-west and south-west of the house of about 1822.
 There is a public footpath which runs from the north-west lodge east to Hulcote.

 The Parish Church of St Mary is on the south side of Easton Neston estate and in the Church of England's Diocese of Peterborough.
 Its origins are 13th century and it has box pews.
 There are several monuments to the Fermor-Hesketh family from the main house including Sir Richard Fermor (d.1552).

-Visitors to St Mary's are welcome on occasional Heritage Open Days.

-In January 2011, the BBC were due to record a service from the church as part of a documentary on Easton Neston.

 Towcester Racecourse is in the southern part of the estate.